ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

   recursively, not just on the items you touch.
 Re-theme at least the top-level/topic-flexible item labels for a themed pass (deep nested items can stay generic — see Step 2).
-- For each content section: read the component's `README.md` (params) and its `usage.md` (when to use it).
+- For each content section: read the component's `README.md` (params) — next to the component, `src/components/{name}/README.md` — and its `usage.md` (when to use it, do's/don'ts). **`usage.md` is not in the component's own folder** — `src/components/{name}/usage.md` is empty or missing for almost every component.
+The real content lives in the website docs instead, under `src/website/src/pages/{ec|eu}/components/`, as `.../{name}/docs/usage.md` — and about a third of components sit one level deeper there, under a category subfolder rather than directly under `components/`: forms (e.g. `forms/select/docs/usage.md`), media (`media/featured-item`, `media/gallery`, `media/media-container`), navigation (`navigation/menu`, `navigation/mega-menu`, `navigation/navigation-list`, `navigation/tabs`, `navigation/breadcrumb`, `navigation/inpage-navigation`, `navigation/pagination`, `navigation/link`, `navigation/skip-link`), and site-wide (`site-wide/page-header`, `site-wide/site-header`, `site-wide/site-footer`).
+Don't guess the subfolder — find it once per
+  component:
+  `find src/website/src/pages/ec/components -type d -iname {name}`.
+EC/EU copies are near-identical (only their internal cross-reference links differ), so either system's copy is fine to read regardless of which system the page being built targets.
 A type doc's matrix is a shortcut for this, not a replacement — check the actual doc when a pick matters.

 **Don't copy a `src/page-example/*` composition wholesale — and don't copy